Republic Airways Holdings

-Republic Airways Holdings, Inc. is an American airline holding corporation based in Indianapolis, Indiana, that owns Republic Airways, an American regional airline operating in the United States, and LIFT Academy.

-Republic Airways operates a fleet of Embraer 170 and Embraer 175 aircraft.
+Republic Airways Holdings Inc. is an American airline holding company based in Indianapolis, Indiana.
+The company owns two regional airlines, Mesa Airlines and Republic Airways.
+Together the two airlines operate the world's largest fleet of Embraer 170 and Embraer 175 aircraft.
+The majority of the shares of company are owned by the mainline carriers that contract with Republic, American Airlines Group, Delta Air Lines, and United Airlines.

 History

 Forming the holding company

 The company traces its roots to Chautauqua Airlines, founded in 1973 in Jamestown, New York, by Joel and Gloria Hall.
 Joel had been a pilot for Mohawk Airlines.
 Chautauqua was one of the first airlines to fly under code shares, initially with Allegheny Airlines which later became US Airways.

 In 1988, an affiliate of Guarantee Security Life Insurance Company bought the airline.
 Three years later, the Florida Department of Insurance took over the insurance company and its airline subsidiary after the insurance company was declared insolvent.

 In 1994, Chautauqua swapped routes with Jetstream International which had been owned by USAir.
 Chautauqua then moved its headquarters to Indianapolis.

 In 1998, the company formally organized as a holding company, with Chautauqua as its only subsidiary.
 The holding company capitalized on the name Republic from Republic Airlines of the 1980s because it had better national recognition than Chautauqua.
 However, the earlier Republic Airlines has no historic ties to the new company other than the name.

 Wexford Management of Greenwich, Connecticut, an investment company, bought the holding company on May 15, 1998.
 Wexford had already owned National Airlines and was also invested heavily in Midway Airlines.
 Wexford’s interest in distressed airline firms dates back to 1995 when the assets of MarkAir were purchased in a bankruptcy auction.

 Republic Airways Holdings incorporated a new subsidiary, "Republic Airline, Inc." (sic), in 1999, but the subsidiary was left as a "shell" company until 2004.

 On May 26, 2004, an IPO was launched on NASDAQ under the ticker symbol RJET with Wexford Capital remaining the majority shareholder.